-No matter what time of year you to choose to visit Napa Valley, you’ll benefit from amazingly temperate weather and plenty of sunshine.
-Whether you’re a wine connoisseur, simply looking to plan a romantic weekend getaway, or anything in between, Napa invites visitors from all over the world to sample the flavors and sights of Northern California.
+No matter what time of year you choose to visit Napa Valley, the benefits from amazingly temperate weather, sunshine, and beautiful views are endless.
+Whether you’re a wine connoisseur, simply looking to plan a romantic getaway, or anything in between, Napa invites visitors from all over the world to sample the flavors and sights of Northern California.

-Over 400 beautiful wineries cover the valley, any wine enthusiast, no matter their expertise level is bound to enjoy this region.
+With over 400 beautiful wineries that cover the valley, any wine enthusiast, no matter their expertise level is bound to enjoy this region.
 If you’re lucky, you might catch hot air balloons beckoning travelers to explore the beauty of this exciting area.
 Don’t forget fine food and beautiful accommodations, along with the many exciting things to do on this trip.
-Read on for tips on planning a perfect Napa trip and exciting things to do in the world-famous Wine Country.
+Read on for tips on planning a perfect Napa trip and exciting activities in the world-famous California Wine Country.

 Napa Valley Lodging

 The best types of vacation rentals around the Napa area are private homes, hotels, or resorts.
 Thankfully, you’ll find all of the above on VacationRenter.
 With over 300+ private rentals in the Valley alone, you are sure to find the perfect accommodations that will make your trip exciting and memorable.
-Keep in mind that Napa Valley spans roughly 30 miles in length, so you’ll want to make sure your rental is close to the wineries and attractions that you hope to see.
+Keep in mind that Napa Valley spans roughly 30 miles in length, so make sure your rental is close to the wineries and attractions that you hope to see.
 Here are a few other things to consider on your Napa vacation rental hunt.

 Napa Valley’s region includes several distinct towns that offer a variety of entertainment options outside of exploring wineries and wine tasting.
-Those towns include Calistoga, St. Helena, and Yountville, aside from Napa itself.
-A vacation rental in St. Helena gives you direct access to three-star Michelin rated restaurants such as The Restaurant at Meadowood, while a Calistoga vacation rental puts you in spa heaven, offering a huge selection of full-service spas.
+These towns include Calistoga, St. Helena, and Yountville, aside from Napa itself.
+A vacation in St. Helena gives you direct access to three-star Michelin rated restaurants such as The Restaurant at Meadowood, while a Calistoga vacation rental puts you in spa heaven, offering a huge selection of full-service spas.
 Yountville offers easy access to the neighboring communities, along with many local attractions.
 If film is your thing, don’t miss the Annual Yountville International Short Film Festival every February.

 Full disclosure: Napa is beautiful during any time of year.
 The fall colors make Napa a perfect place to enjoy the grape harvest and the picturesque landscape.
 Springtime is a busy season for the vineyards, but visitors get a chance to see the budding vines before the grapes are mature.
 Winter in Napa Valley is cozy and quiet, while the summers offer warm temperatures for enjoying a glass of wine outdoors.